24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 By Elena from The Carry-On Chronicles

-Lagos is a charming city that lies in Portugal’s stunning Algarve region.
-It’s known for its breathtaking beaches, welcoming people, and seafaring history.
+Lagos is a charming city in Portugal’s stunning Algarve region.
+It is known for its breathtaking beaches, welcoming people, and seafaring history.

-Visitors are magnetically drawn to its historic Old Town, featuring cobblestone streets and stunning buildings with azulejos.
+Visitors are attracted to its historic Old Town, featuring cobblestone streets and stunning buildings with azulejos.
 In the heart of town, travelers gather to admire and browse Loja Obrigado, the beloved green-tiled gift shop.

-The Old Town is home to numerous restaurants known for traditional Portuguese cuisine and warm hospitality.
+The Old Town has numerous restaurants known for traditional Portuguese cuisine and warm hospitality.
 On a summer evening, tourists can enjoy listening to live music and feel a palpable energy in the town center.

-Those looking for a relaxing beach day should venture out to explore some of the area’s most incredible calling cards, such as Praia Dona Ana, Praia do Pinhão, Ponta da Piedade, and Praia do Camilo.
-Each of these beaches features a dramatic coastline and striking rock formations that the Algarve is famous for.
+Those looking for a relaxing beach day should explore some of the area’s most incredible calling cards, such as Praia Dona Ana, Praia do Pinhão, Ponta da Piedade, and Praia do Camilo.
+Each beach has a dramatic coastline and striking rock formations that the Algarve is famous for.

 Alternatively, for those looking to take a day trip, Lagos serves as a perfect jumping-off point to discover other Algarve cities and towns.
 Three popular ones include Portimão, Albufeira, and Faro.